 It seems cruel to put a dollar value on a person’s life.
 But in these cases, that is what the legal system is asked to do.
 The wrongful death value of life is not an exact number, but it can be determined to some extent by the person’s age, income, and other factors.
 It is meant to account for the economic and non-economic impact of the death.

 A wrongful death waiver is a contract between the person signing it and the company for which they are signing it.

 This waiver will state that the company will not be held liable for any damages which may occur if they are to kill or injure someone in their care.

-Our attorneys will not complete your wrongful death lawsuit until every potential avenue of compensation has been investigated.
+When a wrongful death occurs, our attorneys will not rest until every potential avenue of compensation has been investigated.